fchavelli/esa-ipcc-topics/analysis/README.md

-# Analysis of ECVs in reports
+# Analysis of ESA-IPCC topics : ECVs and references

 ## Foundation analysis
 Run `ecvs_in_reports.py` to compute and save the ECV count for each chapter